RenatoBrittoAraujo/c-compiler/README.md

 - Advanced error checking (takes time, barely any value)
 - Error handling (to find all error within source code. takes time, no value if can just use a working C compiler already to see all error if I want and also it's just plaing boring dev work)

+# Things ive learned

+Write an interpreter of BNF and then use a BNF gramatic to accomplish the goal as is being currently done via ifs and elses

 # v1